balajimara/rust-bitcoin/CONTRIBUTING.md

 Naming of data structures/enums and their fields/variants must follow names used in Bitcoin Core, with the following exceptions:
-- The case should follow Rust standards (i.e. PascalCase for types and snake_case for fields and variants).
+- the case should follow Rust standards (i.e. PascalCase for types and snake_case for fields and variants);
-- Omit `C`-prefixes.
+- omit `C`-prefixes.
-- If function `foo` needs a private helper function, use `foo_internal`.

 ### Upgrading dependencies